Skip to Main Content

 Why Auto-Owners made our list: Auto-Owners excels in offering personalized insurance solutions, making it a compelling choice for Cincinnati drivers looking for tailored coverage.
 With a Bankrate Score of 4.3, the company is recognized for its ability to customize policies through a network of local agents, providing a personal touch that many policyholders appreciate.
 While it may not have the broadest digital toolset, Auto-Owners compensates with robust coverage options and the availability of unique endorsements like road trouble service and diminished value coverage.

-Why Auto-Owners is best for personalized service and customization: Auto-Owners is ideal for drivers who value personal interaction and customized insurance solutions.
+Why Auto-Owners is best for customer service: Auto-Owners is ideal for drivers who value personal interaction and customized insurance solutions.
 It offers an array of endorsements that allow policyholders to tailor their coverage to their specific needs, such as loan/lease gap coverage and additional expense coverage.
-Additionally, as our 2024 Bankrate Award Winner for Best Budget Auto Insurance Company, Auto-Owners has been recognized for offering budget-friendly options, with full coverage premiums typically lower than the national average.
-This blend of personalized service, customization options and competitive pricing could make Auto-Owners a compelling choice for Cincinnati drivers.
+Additionally, as our 2025 Bankrate Award Winner for Best Budget Auto Insurance Company and Best Auto Insurance Company for Young Drivers, Auto-Owners has been recognized for offering budget-friendly options, with full coverage premiums typically lower than the national average.
+This blend of personalized service, customization options and competitive pricing could make Auto-Owners a compelling choice for Cincinnati drivers looking for an affordable insurance company with great customer service.

 Scores and Ratings